broadinstitute/CellCap/docs/source/introduction/index.rst

 used to understand if different perturbations cause similar cellular responses in given a cell population.

 2. What transcriptional responses can a perturbation induce: `H` also tells which perturbation programs `w` are relevant to a perturbation.
-Each perturbation program`w` then aims to reveal a set of genes that are concurrently activated or deactivated in perturbed cells.
+Each perturbation program `w` then aims to reveal a set of genes that are concurrently activated or deactivated in perturbed cells.

-3. Is a certain transcriptional response posed by a perturbation is cell-state specific: given perturbation program `w` of interest, basal state `z_basal` can be sorted by matching perturbation key 'K'.
+3. Is a certain transcriptional response posed by a perturbation is cell-state specific: given perturbation program `w` of interest, basal state `z_basal` can be sorted by matching perturbation key `K`.
 This is the key question CellCap tries to address: the correspondence between cellular identity and perturbation response.

 4. How large is this transcriptional response in this cell state: given a perturbed cell that was treated with a